qbc2016/AgentScope/examples/workflows/multiagent_conversation/README.md

 - Create multiple participant agents with different attributes (e.g., Alice, Bob, Charlie).
 - Agents introduce themselves and interact in the message hub.
 - Supports dynamic addition and removal of agents, as well as broadcasting messages.

+## Replace the Model and Formatter
+AgentScope provides several built-in model and formatter implementations that you can easily switch between.

+> Note: The model and formatter should be compatible with each other.